 - Configuration management plan: It describes how the information about the project’s items will be recorded and updated so that the project product remains consistent and operative.

 - Performance measurement baseline: An integrated scope, schedule, and cost plan for the project work compared to project execution to measure and manage performance.

 - Project lifecycle: It describes the series of phases that a project passes through from its initiation to its closure.

-- Development approach: It describes the product, service, or result development approach, such as predictive, iterative, agile, or a hybrid model.
+- Development approach: It describes the product, service, or result in the development approach, such as predictive, iterative, agile, or a hybrid model.

 - Management reviews: It identifies the project points when the project manager and relevant stakeholders will review the project progress to measure performance.

-We have covered all these frequently occurring concepts in PMP exam in a PMP cheat sheet PDF.
+We have covered all these frequently occurring concepts in the PMP exam in the PMP exam cheat sheet free download option.
 You can find all the mentioned PMP concepts in this PMP cheat sheet pdf